At 11, he was sweet—At 12, my son won’t speak to me

 “So, how’s everything at home?”
 I asked a patient yesterday.

 Her answer nearly exploded from her lips.
-“My son won’t speak to me!
-What do I do about a 12-year-old who just doesn’t want to talk to me anymore?
+“Why won’t my son talk to me?
+What do I do about a 12-year-old who just doesn’t want to talk anymore?
 Nothing ‘happened’ that I know of, but we used to talk about everything for hours and now when I sit down to talk, he just clams up!”

 A little later in the same day, I saw an 11-year-old from a different family for a well check.
 In answer to the same how’s-it-going question, she asked, “Why do my parents want to talk all the time?
 Can’t they just give me some space?”